“Migration Pathways: Rethinking Socio-economic Mobility in contemporary Migration Governance”

 Practical Information:

-Students are invited to secure their own accommodation and transportation, or may opt for an accommodation package that is provided through the EPLO.
-Participants will be accommodated at the seaside premises of the EPLO at Sounion, Greece or at a partner hotel.
+Students are invited to secure their accommodation and transportation or may opt for an accommodation package that is provided through the EPLO.
+Participants will be accommodated at the seaside premises of the EPLO at Sounion, Greece, or at a partner hotel.
 Accommodation is on a first-come-first-serve basis and students interested in this package should inquire at summerschools@elgs.eu

 Facilities

-The program takes place at EPLO facilities in Sounion, one hour away from Athens by car, overlook the Aegean Sea and are located by the bay of Cape Sounion, where the ancient Temple of Poseidon rests.
+The program takes place at EPLO facilities in Sounion, one hour away from Athens by car, overlooks the Aegean Sea, and is located by the bay of Cape Sounion, where the ancient Temple of Poseidon rests.
 Participants will have access to EPLO facilities, which include a resource library, study room, and sports facilities.

 Project browser